In the Beginning

 Albany Helping Hands was founded as an non affiliated, independent faith-based 501 (c) 3 non-profit organization in 1998, but it's roots go back to the early 1980's with services and a seasonal shelter provided by Pastor Les Bailey and others.

 For fourteen years, starting in 1984, Pastor Bailey ran a shelter from Oak Hill Community Church of God, at 103 Main Street SE in Albany, Oregon, where he was a pastor until retiring in 2014.

-The local non-denominational ministry has grown from sheltering a few during extreme, harsh winter weather in a small church on Main Street to operating a Homeless Shelter, a three meal a day “soup” kitchen, Thrift Store, Farm and Garden Market, Keep Warm Woodlot and Pasture Raised Chicken Farm.
+The local non-denominational ministry has grown from sheltering a few during extreme, harsh winter weather in a small church on Main Street to operating a Homeless Shelter, a three meal a day kitchen, Thrift Store, U-Haul Rental Dealership, Woodlot, and Seasonally five Christmas Tree lots.

 The non profit organization is supported primarily by contributions of individuals, businesses, churches and nonprofit organizations.